What Is Syntax In Python?

 Example:

-In Python, you don’t need to end statements with semicolons ( ; ).
-Python automatically understands the end of a statement based on line breaks.
+3) No Need for Semicolons: In Python, you don’t need to end each statement with a semicolon (;).
+Python automatically detects where a statement ends based on the line break.

 Example: